 This guide will describe how to force your video card to run at max voltage & curve overclock using msi afterburner.
 This guide will be useful to geforce gtx 10 series users as well as future geforce gtx series graphic card users.

 #1 Download & install a copy of msi afterburner.
-Download version 4.3.0 or higher.
+Download the latest version.

 #2 Set gpu fans manually to 100% to keep the graphics card cool.
 We are going to be pushing the gpu to max voltage & overclocking so using 100% fan makes perfect since here.